Polarization modes of gravitational waves in scalar-tensor-Rastall theory

 Eventually, we obtain the polarizations:

-Consequently, Rastall-scalar-tensor theory allows the plus mode, the cross mode, and the massive mixture of the breathing and longitudinal modes in the case of $ \lambda = 1/2 $, where $ P_1 $ and $ P_6 $ correspond to a common independent variable $ \delta\phi $.
-This conclusion is the same as in scalar-tensor theory.
-If $m^2 = 0$, the longitudinal mode vanishes and Brans-Dicke theory is recovered.
+Consequently, STR theory allows the plus mode, the cross mode, and the massive mixture of the breathing and longitudinal modes in the case of $ \lambda = 1/2 $, where $ P_1 $ and $ P_6 $ correspond to a common independent variable $ \delta\phi $.
+This conclusion is the same as in ST theory.
+If $m^2 = 0$, the longitudinal mode vanishes and BD theory is recovered.